Monday, 13 November 2017 GMT

 - Your vehicles registration document (V5c)(the original not a copy)

 - You may also need a visa for certain countries too

 This is a biggy and definitely something you don’t want to get wrong.
 Although it may seem obvious that you need to drive on the right, it can be easy to forget this rule, especially if you’ve stopped for lunch or to fill the car up at a petrol station.
 A handy tip is to write it on your hand for a few days, just whilst you get accustomed to driving on the other side of the road.

-Toll roads are an often forgotten about aspect of driving on the continent.
+Toll roads are often forgotten about an aspect of driving on the continent.
 Although we do have tolls on some stretches of motorway like the M6 and M25, they are much more of a regular occurrence on European roads.
 Many countries operate toll roads, so it’s always handy to have plenty of loose change in the correct currency at the ready.
 It’s also useful to have some money set aside for any unexpected costs.